gduclaux/FieldMoveProjectImporter_QGIS/README.md

 ## Roadmap

-   - This plugin has been tested on OSX and Windows with QGIS 3.40(LTR).
-   - Improve polyline rendering
    - Develop a template for generating a fieldbook-like report from all digital data.
    - Develop an exporter to display and analyse structural measurements in Allmendinger Stereonet software.